rvfieldguide.com RV Field Guide

 Step 1 — Tow Vehicle Checks

-• Engine oil, coolant, brake fluid, transmission fluidall at correct levels
+• Recent Maintenance – engine oil, coolant, brake fluid, and transmission fluid at correct levels

-• Tow vehicle tires: visual check for sidewall cracks, bulges, uneven tread
+• Tow vehicle tiresVisual check for sidewall cracks, bulges, and uneven tread

-• Mirrors extended and positionedmust see full trailer sides and rear
+• Mirrors extended and positioned so you can see the full trailer sides

 Step 2 — Safety Devices Check

-• Smoke alarm: press test button, confirm audible beep
+• Smoke alarmpress test button and confirm audible beep

-• LP/propane detector: press test button, confirm audible beep
+• LP/propane detectorpress test button and confirm audible beep

 Step 3 — Hitching Sequence (Do in This Exact Order)

-• Back vehicle onto ball — lower coupler fully onto ballball must be completely seated before proceeding
+• Back tow vehicle onto ball, then lower coupler fully onto ballball must be completely seated before proceeding

-• Close and lock coupler latch — lift tongue by hand to confirm it won't releaseinsert safety pin or locking hitch pin through latch
+• Close and lock coupler latchlift tongue by hand to confirm it won't release

-• Clip breakaway cable to tow vehicle at a separate attachment pointnot with the chains — this cable triggers trailer brakes if trailer separates
+• Clip breakaway cable to tow vehicle at a separate attachment point, not the chainsthis cable triggers trailer brakes if trailer separates

-• Fully retract tongue jack and pin itjack must not contact ground while traveling
+• Fully retract tongue jack and pin itjack must not contact the ground while traveling

 Step 4 — Weight Distribution & Sway Control